5 Anthropic Soils

 AM

-Other Anthropic Soils in which the original soil horizonation has been destroyed by deep ripping, deep subsoil lifting, or similar practices.
+Other Anthropic Soils in which the original soil horizonation has been mechanically disturbed to a depth greater than 30 cm from the mineral soil surface by mixing, deep ripping, deep subsoil lifting, or similar practices.

 MIXED ANTHROPIC SOILS